fortyninemaps/karta/README.md

 ![Karta](https://raw.githubusercontent.com/fortyninemaps/karta/gh-pages/figures/karta_logo.png)

 *Karta* is a package for spatial analysis in Python.
-It streamlines data processing by providing efficient generic geographical types for vector and raster sources as well as a selection of analysis functions.
+It simplifies geospatial data processing by providing efficient generic classes for vector and raster data sources, as well as a selection of analysis functions.

 For example, read or create vector geometries: